tbu5358/tbu5358/README.md

 What I care about is not “prompting once and hoping it works.”
 I’m interested in long-running agent workflows: systems that can take a product spec, break it into workstreams, build against it, review their own output, find gaps, and keep iterating.

-A 24-hour AI review loop is exactly the kind of thing I get excited about.

 The goal is to make AI-built software less random.

 Not just “ask an AI to code something,” but give agents clear roles, constraints, files to touch, acceptance criteria, and review passes.